risingBirdSong/importantLessonsInfoAdvice/readme.md

 ## Debugging React

 A great example from Retsam that demonstrates the problem of declaring a function inside an App.
 Generating undesired closures when singular pieces of state are desired. https://codesandbox.io/s/damp-darkness-5879w

+## React useEffect Hook

+Read through this in deep dive about the useEffect hook.
+Very good information, learned more about Hooks in general and showed clearly why i was getting buggy state behavior in in trying to to clear state from my Fizz Buzz project. https://overreacted.io/a-complete-guide-to-useeffect/.